Air Conditioner Replacement: Bigger is Almost Never Better

 - The areas of surfaces that gain heat (or lose it)

 There are more, but you get the idea.
 HVAC contractors should perform a Manual J load calculation before installing a new AC unit.
 In our experience, the ones who don't bother with Manual J (i.e. most HVAC contractors in Atlanta) often recommend AC units that are way too big for your home.
 And that's a really bad thing.

 An oversized AC unit is more expensive and less effective.
 It's a major liability.

 Think back to the ice salesman.
-If you’re using an insulated mug, you might not need the ice salesman’s giant ice cubes.
+If you're using an insulated mug, you might not need the ice salesman's giant ice cubes.
 The smaller ones from your ice maker will be sufficient to cool your beverage of choice.
-What’s more, they won’t take up a lot of space in the mug and won’t dilute the flavor of your drink.
+What's more, the cubes won't take up a lot of space in the mug or dilute the flavor of your drink.

 They also don't require as much energy to produce.

 Choosing AC equipment for your home should follow a similar line of thinking.
 Before declaring, "I want my HVAC contractor to install the most powerful system in my price range," consider the consequences of having an unnecessarily large air conditioner:

 - Shorter lifespan: Larger units cool your home faster, so they'll shut on and off more frequently.
 Known as "short cycling," this constant starting and stopping leads to excessive wear and tear.

 - Higher indoor humidity: Since the AC won't run long enough to dehumidify the air during each cycle, it will never effectively regulate indoor humidity.
 You're going to feel hot, even after the system satisfies your thermostat setting.